opensha/opensha-svn-archive/org/opensha/sha/calc/IM_EventSetCalcv01/IM_EventSetCalcResults/readme.txt

 	java -jar -Xmx500M IM_EventSetCalc.jar [name of the inputfile] [output-files directory]

 where [name of the inputfile] is the input file and [output-files directory] is a directory where the output files go.
-The location of the output directory is relative to the location of the jar file.
+The user just needs to provide the relative path to the Jar file where user wants output-files directory to be created.

 For Example :

-java -jar -Xmx500M IM_EventSetCalc.jar ExampleInputFile.txt outputDir
+java -jar -Xmx500M IM_EventSetCalc.jar ExampleInputFile.txt SoCalEdison

-It will run the application IM_EventSetCalc.jar with the inputfile ExampleInputFile.txt, which must exists in the same location as the IM_EventSetCalc.jar application, and will create the output-files in the directory outputDir.
+It will run the application IM_EventSetCalc.jar with the inputfile ExampleInputFile.txt, which exists in the same location as the IM_EventSetCalc.jar application and create the output-files in the directory SoCalEdison, which too will be created in the same level as application IM_EventSetCalc.jar.

-An example input file is included in this directory as "ExampleInputFile.txt".
+An example input file is included in this directory as "ExampleInputFile.txt" (which happens to be identical to the input file in the "SoCalEdison" directory).

 Each line of the input file that starts with "#" is a comment that gets ignored by the program, it is just for user's information.

-The first choice is which of the following Earthquake Rupture Forecasts to use: NSHMP-2002 Earthquake Rupture Forecast (ERF) or WGCEP-UCERF-1.0 (2005).
+The first choice is whether to use NSHMP-2002 Earthquake Rupture Forecast (ERF) or WGCEP-UCERF-1.0 (2005).
 All adjustable parameters for these ERFs are hardwired (in the code) to default/official settings; only whether to include the background/grid sources and the offset for floating ruptures are set in the input file.
 If "WGCEP-UCERF-1.0 (2005)" is chosen the timespan duration is hard coded as 1 year and this model will be treated as Time independent model.

 The next choices are which AttenuationRelationships and IMTs to support.
 If user chooses an IMT not supported by a AttenuationRelationship then the program will terminate with an error message.